health-ai/health-ai.github.io/_events/2018-10-18-symposium.md

   time: '21:00'
 ---

 HealthAI working group bringing together over 250 experts from Schools of Medicine, Engineering, and Business to tackle medical problems at scale using state-of-the-art AI methods.
-Our goal is to facilitate discussions on the directions we need to take in order to make healthcare more accessible and
+Our goal is to facilitate discussions on the directions we need to take in order to make healthcare more accessible and affordable.

 ## Important dates